Invicara/digitaltwin-factory/DocumentBulkUpload/README.md

 Select bulk upload files script to run

-Select Excel spreadsheet

 Select Excel spreadsheet which have “Attribute_List” sheet

 When we click on  bulk upload files option First popup will open to select the Excel spreadsheet which have “Attribute_List” sheet

 Select multiple files to upload

 Second popup will open to select the Files/Documents which we want to upload

 We can select multiples Files/Documents

 We can select any type of File/Document

-Upload status file

 Download File/Document upload status file